On September 30th, about a month ago, I saw the world premiere of Polia & Blastema, by E. Elias Merhige.

-I was suppose to write the movie review the next day.
+…And yet, I was supposed to write the movie review the next day.
+Oh well.

 I don't want to cite Eugene Thacker that it has something to do with "Cosmic Horror," even though I could see Lovecraft-esque monsters in the film.
 And I don't want to drop Timothy Morton's name to say it has something to do with "Object Oriented Ontology."

 That's the problem.
-I could never find an original though to make of the film.
+I could never find an original thought to make of the film.

 The next week after, I saw Stereolab at The Franklin Music Hall.